Checking out a previous version¶

-When you perform a checkout using a commit, the
+When you perform a checkout using a commit ID, the

-HEAD reference points directly to the commit.
+HEAD reference will point directly to the commit.
 Usually,

-HEAD is itself a symbolic reference, and it point to the tip of a given branch.
+HEAD is, itself, a symbolic reference and points to the tip of a given branch.
 If we are in

 HEAD points to wherever

 master is pointing.
 If there is a commit, the tip of the branch changes and

 HEAD is pointing to a commit directly, it is said to be in a detached state.
 You should not make commits in that state, as they will not be added to the tip of your current branch.

 If what you want to revert to a previous snapshot of the current branch and start working from there, you should use the

 reset command will move the tip of the current branch (the

 master referenced in this case) back to the specified commit and